SRGSSR/pillarbox-apple/docs/README.md

 # Overview

-Pillarbox is the modern SRG SSR player ecosystem implemented on top of AVFoundation and AVKit.
-Pillarbox was designed with flexibilty in mind, letting you fully customize:
+Pillarbox is the iOS and tvOS modern reactive SRG SSR player ecosystem implemented on top of AVFoundation and AVKit.
+Pillarbox has been designed with robustness, efficiency and flexibilty in mind, with full customization of:

 - Metadata and asset URL retrieval.
-- Asset resource loading.
+- Asset resource loading, including support for FairPlay.
 - Analytics and QoS integration.
 - User interface layout in SwiftUI.

-Its robust reactive player provides all essential playback features, as well as:
+Its robust player provides all essential playback features you might expect:

+- Video and audio playback.
-- Support for playlists, including bidirectional navigation.
+- Support for on-demand and live streams (with or without DVR).
-- First-class integration with SwiftUI.
+- First-class integration with SwiftUI to create the stunning playback user experience that your application deserves.
+- Integration with the standard system playback user experience, both on iOS and tvOS.
+- Playlist management including bidirectional navigation.
+- Support for alternative audio tracks, Audio Description, subtitles, CC and SDH, all tightly integrated with standard system accessibility features.
 - AirPlay compatibility.
 - Control center integration.
+- Multiple instance support.
+- The smoothest possible seek experience on Apple devices, with blazing-fast content navigation in streams enabled for trick play.
+- Playback speed controls.

 In addition Pillarbox provides the ability to play all SRG SSR content through a dedicated package.